Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsubsection{Context-independent time evolution}

-An implicit assumption hidden in the definition of the previous model is that the hidden variable $\lambda$ is static, i.e., not evolving during the time passing between one measurement and the subsequent one.

-\citet{Szangolies:2013PRA,Szangolies:2015book}, proposed a relaxation of such conditions admitting a hidden variable changing in time, but with an evolution that is still context-independent, in the sense that it does not depend on the specific measurements performed.
-Such an investigation led to modified noncontextuality inequalities satisfied by such extended set of noncontextual correlations, thus, able to demonstrate quantum contextuality in a broader framework.
+An implicit assumption hidden in the definition of the previous model is that the hidden variable $\lambda$ is static, i.e., not evolving during the time passing between one measurement and the subsequent one. \citet{Szangolies:2013PRA} and \citet{Szangolies:2015book} proposed a relaxation of such conditions admitting a hidden variable changing in time, but with an evolution that is still context-independent, in the sense that it does not depend on the specific measurements performed.
+This investigation led to modified noncontextuality inequalities satisfied by such an extended set of noncontextual correlations, thus, able to demonstrate quantum contextuality in a broader framework.

-The notion of {\it noncontextual evolution} (NCE) has been formalized as follows \cite{Szangolies:2015book}: The system evolves according to a sequence of hidden variable states $\lambda_i \rightarrow \lambda_j \rightarrow \lambda_k \rightarrow \ldots $ that is independent of the measurements performed.
-To understand such a notion, it is helpful to consider a simple example of a noncontextuality inequality that can be maximally violated by such models.
-Consider the CHSH inequality, but now evaluated according to the following sequential measurement scheme
+The notion of {\it noncontextual evolution} has been formalized as follows \cite{Szangolies:2015book}: The system evolves according to a sequence of hidden variable states $\lambda_i \rightarrow \lambda_j \rightarrow \lambda_k \rightarrow \cdots $ that is independent of the measurements performed.
+To understand this notion, it is helpful to consider a simple example of a noncontextuality inequality that can be maximally violated by such models.
+Consider the CHSH inequality, but now evaluated according to the following sequential measurement scheme:

-where, as in the previous section, we denote via the symbol $\mean{A_1 B_2}$ the fact that we first perform the measurement $A$, then the measurement $B$, and take the expectation value of the product of their outcome.
-The authors construct the following noncontextual model with evolution.
-The hidden variable $\lambda$ evolves from an initial state $\lambda_1$ to $\lambda_2$, independently of the measurement performed at the initial time.
-The measurements are chosen such that $A,B,C,D$ give always outcome $+1$ on the state $\lambda_1$ and similarly for $\lambda_2$, with the only exception of $A$, which gives the value $-1$ on $\lambda_2$.
-It is then straightforward to check that Eq.~\eqref{eq:chshjoc} can be violated up to the algebraic maximum $4$.
+where, as in Sec.~\ref{sssec:dist_err_mod}, we denote via the symbol $\mean{A_1 B_2}$ the fact that we perform the measurement $A$ first, then the measurement $B$, and take the expectation value of the product of their outcome. \citet{Szangolies:2013PRA} constructed the following noncontextual model with evolution.
+The hidden variable $\lambda$ evolves from an initial state $\lambda_1$ to $\lambda_2$, regardless of the measurement performed at the initial time.
+The measurements are chosen such that $A,B,C$ and $D$ always give the outcome $+1$ on the state $\lambda_1$ and likewise for $\lambda_2$, with the only exception being $A$, which gives the value $-1$ on $\lambda_2$.
+It is then straightforward to verify that Eq.~\eqref{eq:chshjoc} can be violated up to the algebraic maximum $4$.
 On the other hand, forcing the measurements to always appear in the same order, namely